KineticPreProcessor/KPP/docs/source/citations/09_acknowledgments.rst

   <https://esto.nasa.gov/aist>`_ program (grant #
   `AIST-18-0011 <https://esto.nasa.gov/project-selections-for-aist-18/#martin>`_)

+We thank Jason Lander for his suggestions how to migrate from to :program:`yacc` to :program:`bison`.

+Shaddy Ahmed and Jennie Thomas helped us with the Matlab output of KPP.

 We would also like to thank Lucas Estrada for his assistance in setting up the :ref:`ci-tests` on `Azure DevOps Pipelines
 <https://azure.microsoft.com/en-us/services/devops/pipelines/>`_. and
 for assistance with debugging.

 Parts of this user manual are based on :cite:t:`Damian-Iordache_1996`.

-We thank Jason Lander for his suggestions how to migrate from to :program:`yacc` to :program:`bison`.